 This was my favourite museum in Shanghai and covers the history and future of Shanghai as an urban space.
 The historical sections were interesting but my favourite part was the miniature model of Shanghai.
 Tiny wooden buildings have been put together to accurately depict the downtown area of Shanghai, which basically fills a room.
 The centre has even taken it one step further by slowly alternating between day and night settings.
 Another really good section was the circular room which shows you an animated video of Shanghai.
 The video is made so that you feel as if were flying through the city.
 If you’re stretched for time, this centre is a good introduction to Shanghai.

 4. People’s Square and the Marriage Market

 Metro: People’s Square and then head to the north part of People’s Park

-This is one of the more unusual things I did in Shanghai and whilst it won’t take long, it was a very interesting insight into Chinese culture.
+This is a rather off the beaten path thing to do in Shanghai and whilst it won’t take long, it is an educational insight into Chinese culture.
 Every weekend from noon parents and/or grandparents gather in People’s Park with ads of their unmarried (grand)children to try and find spouses for them.
 Whilst this obviously isn’t the norm for finding partners it was interesting to witness this part of Chinese life.
-Many ads have pictures and a lot of them also state salaries.
+Many ads have pictures and a lot of them state salaries.
 The market was packed when I went and I would recommend having a quick glance just to appreciate the size of this event.
-Don’t take pictures though as some of these bachelors and bachelorettes might not know that their family is advertising them.
-Before you leave the area, also have a look at People’s Square with its manicured gardens and modern look.
+Don’t take pictures though as some of these bachelors and bachelorettes might not be aware that their family is advertising them.
+Also have a look at People’s Square with its manicured gardens and modern look before you leave the area.